bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 ### Image content

 Use the `src` prop to specify a URL of an image to use as the avatar content.
-The image should have an aspect ratio of `1:1` (meaning the width and height shoud be equal), otherwise image aspect distortion will occur.
+The image should have an aspect ratio of `1:1` (meaning the width and height should be equal), otherwise image aspect distortion will occur.
 The image will be scaled up or down to fit withing the avatar's bounding box, and will be sized to show the avatar's [variant background](#variants) around the edge.